Skip to main content

 Radovan1 / Shutterstock

 It can be more difficult to deadhead flower spikes, since there are multiple flowers per stem, and those flowers may die at different times.
-Deadhead those plants when the majority of the flowers on the flower spike are dead, saving energy for your plant but still allowing yourself time to enjoy the plant’s beauty.
+Deadhead those plants when the majority of the flowers on the flower spike are dead.
+This helps you save energy for your plant, but still allows you time to enjoy the plant’s beauty.

 There are some plants that don’t need to be deadheaded, though.
 Aside from plants you’re cultivating for seeds or fruit, there are self-cleaning plants.
 Self-cleaning plants have flowers that naturally fall off on their own once they’re done blooming.
-You can deadhead them, if you have a self-cleaning plant that is a little slow to drop or want a faster second bloom, but in most cases they’ll take care of themselves.
+You can deadhead them to keep your garden tidy, but they’ll take care of themselves.

 Some common self-cleaning plants are: